 Hello, my fellow renovators!
-It’s Naomi Findlay here.
+It’s Naomi Findlay here, it’s time to talk all things selling price!

-Today I will be talking to you about the last step of your renovation journey – that is selling!
+Today I will be talking to you about the last step of your renovation journey – that is setting your sell price and selling!

 Are you trying to work out the sweet spot for your property?